 Taaleri Bioindustry – impact through the replacement of fossil and virgin raw materials and the promotion of circular economy

 Bioindustry is part of a wider concept of bioeconomy.
-Bioindustry comprises several technologies that aim towards the resource-efficient utilisation of biomass, such as low-carbon energy production, products and materials with a high degree of processing, recycling, utilisation of waste and side streams and sustainable use of chemicals.
+Bioindustry comprises several technologies that aim towards the resource-efficient utilisation of biomass, such as low-carbon energy production, products and materials with a high degree of processing, recycling, and utilisation of waste and side streams.
 Taaleri Bioindustry Fund I is classified as an Article 9 fund that makes sustainable investments under the EU Sustainable Finance Disclosure Regulation (SFDR).
-Taaleri’s Bioindustry business also includes projects such as the Fintoil tall oil refinery and the upcoming Joensuu Biocoal factory producing torrefied biomass.
+Taaleri’s Bioindustry business also includes projects such as the Fintoil tall oil refinery and Joensuu Biocoal's factory producing torrefied biomass.

 Taaleri Real Estate – impact through affordable and energy-efficient housing